 In the event of a landing being made at a place other than an aerodrome named hereon, the authorisation for the flight is automatically terminated.
 The CFI is then immediately to be notified by telephone (number:) and the flight MUST NOT be continued without his/her specific authorisation.

 This is to certify that Holder of student

-pilot's privileges and pilot of Aircraft, G
+pilot's privileges and pilot of Aircraft , G

-was authorised to leave . athours, or n 20
+was authorised to leave

-for
+for ,

 for the purpose of